-Daniel Briere enters his ninth season with the Flyers, first as General Manager after being named to the position on May 11, 2023.
+Daniel Briere is in his first season as General Manager after being named to the position on May 11, 2023.
 In this role, he is responsible for all hockey decisions as it pertains to signings, trades and draft picks as well as overseeing scouting, player development, roster construction and more.

 Briere spent served as the Flyers Interim General Manager from March 10-May 10, 2023 and as the team’s Special Assistant to the GM from Feb.
 8, 2022-March 9, 2023.
 He spent five seasons as Team President and Director of Operations for the Maine Mariners (ECHL) from June 2017-Feb.
 2022.
 He also spent two years with the Flyers business operations before overseeing the day-to-day operations of the Mariners.